neurodevs/node-lsl/README.md

 This package is a Node wrapper around the C++ [liblsl](https://github.com/sccn/liblsl) library.
 It was developed and tested on a MacOS system with an M2 chip.
 It should work with any M-series chip: M1, M2, M3.
 There are known issues for this package with x86 MacOS architectures.

-Please note that this package currently only supports LSL outlets, ie. sending data over a network.
-It does not yet support LSL inlets, ie. receiving data from a network.
+Please note that this package currently only supports LSL outlets (sending data over a network).
+It does not yet support LSL inlets (receiving data from a network).

 ## Installation

-First, you need to install the C++ [liblsl](https://github.com/sccn/liblsl) library.
-I personally use brew on MacOS to install it, and the previous link to it specifies alternatives:
+First, you need to install the C++ liblsl library.
+On MacOS, you can use Homebrew to install it, as specified in the documentation:

 `brew install labstreaminglayer/tap/lsl`

-Then, you need to install the package with your preferred package manager (make sure to be in the right directory for your Node project):
+Then, install the package with your preferred package manager (make sure to be in the right directory for your Node project):

 `npm install @neurodevs/node-lsl`